thomaswiemann/thomaswiemann.github.io/_posts/2021-10-01-Types-and-Multiple-Dispatch-in-Julia.md

 end #MYTSLS
 ```

 As with the least squares implementation, a set of functions that use the two-stage least squares output, e.g., for prediction and inference, would be helpful.
-Instead of renaming the functions defined for the ``myLS`` object  defined earlier or giving the new functions for the ``myTSLS`` object obscure names (such as ``predict_myTSLS()`` and ``inference_myTSLS()`` [uff]), we can simple create functions under the same name but with a different argument type.
+Instead of renaming the functions defined for the ``myLS`` object  defined earlier, or giving the new functions for the ``myTSLS`` object obscure names (such as ``predict_myTSLS()`` and ``inference_myTSLS()`` [uff]), we can simple create functions under the same name but with a different argument type.
 For example:
 ```julia
 function predict(fit::myTSLS, data = nothing)
   # Check for new data, then calculate and return predictions